A kite tutorial

 Landing

 The neat thing about quad line kites is there ability to back down, trailing edge first for a gentle and controlled landing.
 When you are ready to pack it in or just want to park the kite for a rest, fly the kite to the middle of the window downwind and point it up.
 Before it gets too high, gradually and evenly apply the brakes, pulling the handle bottoms towards you until the kite stops and begins to back down.
 You'll have to be on your toes and make minor adjustments to the tension of each brake line in order to keep the kite pointing up while it backs down.
-If you are having trouble exerting enough pressure on the brakes or keeping it steady, slide your hands down the handlesso your fingers are below the top lines.
+If you are having trouble exerting enough pressure on the brakes or keeping it steady, slide your hands down the handles so your fingers are below the top lines.
 You'll have more leverage on the brakes this way.

 Adjust the brake tension as it nears the ground so it doesn't hit the ground too hard.
 This takes a little finesse and practice, especially in gusty winds, as the kite may want to take off back up, so you may have to be assertive with the brakes.
 For the first time, consider any landing with the right side up a success.

-| Figure 6a.
+Figure 7a.
 A Flexifoil Blade IV parked happily with the handles staked by the brake loops and waiting patiently to fly.
 Note the skid marks to the right from being dragged on the sand while standing ("skudding"). | ||

-| Figure 6b.
+Figure 7b.
 Handles staked to the beach sand with the shaft through the ground stake loops at the base of the handles.
-The kite must still be secured with sand and not launched yet, since the lines are not pulled taught. | Figure 6c.
+The kite must still be secured with sand and not launched yet, since the lines are not pulled taught. | Figure 7c.
 Handles without ground stake loops draped over the stake by the end of the brake line pigtails. | |

 When the kite is on the ground, immediately flip the handles forward with the bottoms pointing towards you, keeping tension on the brakes.
 To keep the kite on the ground, you'll need to stake the kite by its brake lines.
 Put both handles in on hand, keeping the tops pointed to the kite and grab your stake with the other.
 Thread the stake through the brake loops on the back of the brake lines at the base of the handles, then drive the stake into the ground.
-(See figure 6a & b) If you do not have brake loops, put the stake in the ground and drape the handles over the stake right where the brake leaders connect to the handles (see firgure 6c).
+(See figure 7a & b) If you do not have brake loops, put the stake in the ground and drape the handles over the stake right where the brake leaders connect to the handles (see firgure 6c).
 Staking the kite thusly will give the power lines enough slack to lie far enough on it's back to keeping it from flying.
 Still, there is nothing stopping a gust from flipping the kite, so if you are going to turn your attention elsewhere for a bit, it's a good idea to weight the kite down like we did at set-up and launch.
 Experimentation with your own kite will be your best guide.

 NOTE: Any time the kite is on the ground and you need to let go, always stake it by the brake lines to keep it from taking off!